mikepsinn/dFDA-DAO/constitution/data-security.md

 ### Vulnerability and Security Testing

-CureDAO performs Qualys Vulnerability Assessments and creates external security reports of our production environment once a month.
+deFDA performs Qualys Vulnerability Assessments and creates external security reports of our production environment once a month.
 Additional internal security testing is performed on the testing environment before code is checked into a master repository.

 ### User Login and Session Security